tldr-pages/tldr/pages/common/xwininfo.md

 `xwininfo -name {{name}}`

-- Display the id of a window searching by name:
+- Display the ID of a window searching by name:

 `xwininfo -tree -root | grep {{keyword}} | head -1 | perl -ne 'print $1 if /(0x[\da-f]+)/ig;'`